ajorgensen/go-ternary/README.md

 # Nesting statements

-As long as your statement returns a boolean value you can nest the ternary statements to create compound expressions.
+You can nest the ternary statements to create more complex expressions

 ```go
 package main